Crossing Angle Maximization

 The left drawing below corresponds to this input file.
 This layout has a crossing angle of 45° and is not optimal.
 By moving the nodes 1 and 4 up and the nodes 2 and 3 down, the graph can be drawn with a single right-angle crossing; see the right drawing below.

 How to participate

 The Live Challenge will be part of the 25th International Symposium on Graph Drawing and Network Visualization, and will take place on Monday, September 25, 2017, from 6 to 7 pm EDT (UTC-4).

 If you are attending the Graph Drawing Symposium, you can choose to participate in either the manual or automatic category.
 In either case, you will need to bring an internet-enabled laptop or other device to the conference.
-If you wish to participate in the manual category, you will need to have java 8 installed on your laptop, and you can attempt to solve the problems using a supplied tool.
-The tool will be available at a later date.
+If you wish to participate in the manual category, you will attempt to solve the problems using a supplied tool.
+You can already access the tool and familiarize yourself with its use here.